USS Lyman K. Swenson: World War II

 Lyman K. Swenson left Ulithi on 21 October as part of DesRon 61, screening a replenishment group of ten oilers.
 This group remained off the Philippines, refueling Admiral Halsey's aircraft carrier forces while the Imperial Japanese Navy suffered defeat at the Battle of Leyte Gulf, 24 to 26 October.
 The destroyer then joined TG 38.4 for carrier support duties.
 On 30 October, while supporting operations on Leyte, she saw her first hostile action.
 Carriers Franklin and Belleau Wood received hits and the group retired to Ulithi for replenishment and repairs.

 During much of November and December, Lyman K. Swenson screened various carrier groups engaged in the process of softening up the island of Luzon.
-Mid‑December witnessed the rescue of four pilots and three enlisted men while on plane guard duty, and a typhoon which generated waves 50 and 60 ft high.
+Mid‑December witnessed the rescue of four pilots and three enlisted men while on plane guard duty, and a typhoon, known as Typhoon Cobra or the Typhoon of 1944, which generated waves 50 and 60 ft high.
 Though three destroyers capsized, Lyman K. Swenson emerged safely and returned to Ulithi.

 The new year dawned as she steamed with TG 38.1 on a 3,800‑mile raid which spewed destruction on Formosa, Luzon, and on Japanese shipping along the Vietnamese and Chinese coasts.
 Okinawa also received attention from the carriers' planes before the return to Ulithi on 26 January 1945.
 For the next four months aircraft and repair centers on Okinawa and the Japanese home island of Kyushu were the main targets for the strike group temporarily redesignated TG 58.1.